 - 1. To encourage the open exchange of ideas, all participants must be free to express themselves without fear of being verbally attacked.
-Because the class is discussing race, a sensitive matter that raises many strong emotions, students need to respect and respond civilly to the opinions of others in class.
-As a general rule, if you are offended or upset by any message posted in the discussions and you think that the message is inappropriate, DO NOT RESPOND.
+Because the class is discussing a sensitive matter that raises many strong emotions, students need to respect and respond civilly to the opinions of others in class.
+As a general rule, if you are offended or upset by any message posted in the discussions, DO NOT RESPOND.
 Instead, tell the instructor about it.
 Offensive or inappropriate postings will be deleted and the poster warned about classroom conduct.
 Yes, it is possible to disrupt an online class, and any pattern of disruption will be reported to the Dean of Students for disciplinary action.
 That said, reasoned dissent is accepted and encouraged in order to advance the discussion.
-Sometimes the instructor or other students might challenge what you say, and responses should take the form of a classroom discussion.
 Civility is the general watchword. - 2.
 As a 2-credit class, this class will not demand the time or effort of a standard 5-credit class, but it will take considerable effort anyway if you are to get something out of it.
 The discussion part of the class is the primary work and source of your grade; the papers are secondary.
 Discussion will be evaluated by number and substance of postings, but not by agreement or disagreement with the instructor, the text, or other students.
 The grading for the two papers in this course will be based on a simple binary scale (acceptable/unacceptable).
 Papers will be awarded credit for overall content and clarity.
 That is, they should say something meaningful and be understandable to readers.
 A grade of F will result if you cease contributing to class for more than one week and do not withdraw.

 The overall grading for this course is based mostly on timely participation.
-Each weekly discussion is open for only one week; after that it is locked.
+Each weekly discussion is open for only one week.
 Discussion postings cannot be made up.
 You can tell how you are doing in class simply by noting the number of your postings: four original (new thread) postings and four reply postings are required per week in the discussions.
-NOTE: Each weekly discussion has a posting requirement.
+NOTE: Each weekly has a posting requirement.
 Missed discussions cannot be made up by doubling postings in another week.